Shabaka Hutchings

-Shabaka Hutchings is a British jazz musician, composer and bandleader.
-He leads the bands Sons of Kemet and Shabaka and the Ancestors.
-He is also a member of The Comet Is Coming, performing under the stage name King Shabaka.
-Hutchings has played saxophone with the Sun Ra Arkestra, Floating Points, Mulatu Astatke, Polar Bear, Melt Yourself Down, Heliocentrics and Zed-U.
+Shabaka Hutchings (born 1984), also known simply as Shabaka, is a British jazz musician, composer and bandleader.
+He leads the band Shabaka and the Ancestors, and formerly led Sons of Kemet before its dissolution in 2022.
+He was also a member of The Comet Is Coming, performing under the stage name King Shabaka.
+Hutchings has played saxophone and other wind instruments with the Sun Ra Arkestra, Andre 3000, Floating Points, Mulatu Astatke, Polar Bear, Melt Yourself Down, Heliocentrics, London Brew and Zed-U.

-Background
+Background and early years

-Hutchings was born in London, but moved to Birmingham at the age of two.
-From the age of six he was raised in his parents' native Barbados.
+Hutchings was born in 1984 in London, England, but moved to Birmingham at the age of two.
+From the age of six, he was raised in his parents' native Barbados.
 There, as a nine-year-old, he picked up the clarinet and practised along to the hip hop verses of Nas, Notorious BIG and Tupac, as well as the rhythms of Crop Over.
+Hutchings' father, Anum Iyapo, is a graphic designer who worked on albums by artists including King Tubby and Jah Shaka, and recorded a reggae poetry album called Song of the Motherland in 1985.

-He returned to England to receive a classical-music degree on the instrument.
-In London he joined the Tomorrow's Warriors programme, a blues workshop led by British bassist Gary Crosby, Janine Irons and expat New Orleans trumpeter Abram Wilson, where Hutchings met many of his future collaborators in the burgeoning South East London jazz scene.
+Returning to England, at the age of 19 he went to the Guildhall School of Music and Drama, where he received a classical-music degree on the clarinet.
+In London, he joined the Tomorrow's Warriors programme, a blues workshop led by British bassist Gary Crosby, Janine Irons and expat New Orleans trumpeter Abram Wilson, where Hutchings met many of his future collaborators in the burgeoning South East London jazz scene.

+Hutchings was a BBC New Generation Artist from 2010 to 2012.
+He has also spent time in South Africa.

 Career

 Hutchings and many of his contemporaries shrug off the "jazz" label, eschewing the restriction especially as the many groups reflect influences ranging from acid house and drum & bass, to hiphop and soca, with less of a blues influence than jazz, which reviewers have noted marks a distinction between the London scene as represented by Hutchings and American jazz music.

 Shabaka and the Ancestors debuted in 2016 with the album Wisdom of Elders on Gilles Peterson's Brownswood Recordings label.
 The Comet Is Coming, a trio with keyboardist Dan Leavers and drummer Max Hallett, received a Mercury Prize nomination for their debut album Channel the Spirits, released on The Leaf Label in April 2016.
 Sons of Kemet, a quartet of saxophone, tuba and two drummers, launched with the album Burn in 2013, followed up with Lest We Forget What We Came Here to Do in 2015, both on the Naim Jazz label, before moving to Impulse! for Your Queen Is a Reptile in 2018, which coincided with a breakout into wider public consciousness of the UK jazz scene, captured by the attention on the Hutchings-directed compilation We Out Here on Brownswood.

-In November 2018, Hutchings curated part of the programme for the Dutch Le Guess Who? festival.
+In November the same year, Hutchings curated part of the programme for the Dutch Le Guess Who? festival.

-In March 2020, Shabaka and the Ancestors released We Are Sent Here by History under Impulse!
-Records.

-In May 2022, Hutchings released his debut solo album Afrikan Culture under the mononym Shabaka.

-In December 2020, Hutchings joined a band of British jazz musicians to play on the Bitches Brew-inspired, self-titled album London Brew, which is set for release on 31 March 2023 by Concord Jazz.